 Parents are encouraged to inspect the individual student records of their child.
 The records are available in the building office and must be inspected in the immediate office area.
-It is very important that a qualified staff member interpret all records.

 Student Records Transfer

 Should your student enroll in another school, an official transcript or copy of the permanent record will be sent to the school upon our receipt of notification of their enrollment in that school.
 Prior to the withdrawal of your student from our district, you have a right to see your student's records and a hearing to challenge the content of the records.
 Your request for a hearing must allow two days between the request and the hearing.
 You may receive a copy of the record to be transferred if you desire.
 Any hearing must be held prior to the withdrawal of your child.
 Parents have the right to review their child's records annually.